quicwg/ops-drafts/draft-ietf-quic-manageability.md

 {{Section 14 of QUIC-TRANSPORT}} advises senders to probe larger sizes using Datagram Packetization Layer PMTU Discovery ({{?DPLPMTUD=RFC8899}}) or Path Maximum Transmission Unit Discovery (PMTUD: {{?RFC1191}} and {{?RFC8201}}).
-This mechanism will encourage senders to approach the maximum size, driving fragmentation that they may not be aware of.
+This mechanism will encourage senders to approach the maximum size, which could cause fragmentation that they may not be aware of.

 If path performance is limited when sending larger packets, an on-path device should support a maximum packet size for a specific transport flow